qhv1/CS1632_Fall2020/deliverables/4/README.md

 ON A SEPARATE PAGE, write a brief report on the first feature you optimized.
 Write the name of the feature, the methods you refactored, and a VisualVM screenshot of method "Hot spots" *after* the refactoring.
 Please only include the "Hot spots" window in the interest of space.
+Please refer to Exercise 4 on how the Hot spots window looks like.

 ON A SEPARATE PAGE, write a brief report on the second feature you optimized.
 Write the name of the feature, the methods you refactored, and a VisualVM screenshot of method "Hot spots" *after* the refactoring.
-Please take care not to include any other feature in the profile (including the first feature).
+Please take care not to click on any other feature while profiling (including the first feature).

 There are two features with performance problems as I mentioned (as in two buttons).
 Make sure you include both of them.
 One feature has two problematic